Branching random tessellations with interaction: A thermodynamic view: Introduction

 \section{Introduction}

-A central object of stochastic geometry and spatial stochastics are tessellations of $\RR^d$ (with $d\geq 1$), i.e. locally finite families of $d$-dimensional convex polytopes that cover $\RR^d$ and have pairwise disjoint interiors.
+A central object of stochastic geometry and spatial stochastics are tessellations of $\RR^d$ (with $d\geq1$), that is, locally finite families of \mbox{$d$-}dimensional convex polytopes that cover $\RR^d$ and have pairwise disjoint interiors.
 They are used in many practical applications.
-For example, random tessellations serve as models for cellular or polycrystalline materials, plant cells or influence zones, for instance in the modelling of telecommunication networks or animal territories; see \cite{OkaBooSugChi00,SKM} for an overview.
+For example, random tessellations serve as models for cellular or polycrystalline materials, plant cells or influence zones, for instance, in the modelling of telecommunication networks or animal territories; see \cite{OkaBooSugChi00,SKM} for an overview.

-The standard random tessellations usually considered in the literature are the Poisson hyperplane tessellations, the Poisson-Voronoi and the Poisson-Delaunay tessellations; cf.~\cite{SW} for definitions.
-These have the the property of being facet-to-facet (or side-to-side in the planar case), which is to say that the intersection of any two of its cells is either empty or a {common} face of {both} cells.
-However, there are numerous applications for which models of this kind are inappropriate, for example network models for telecommunication systems or models for crack structures in geology.
-Hence, there is a growing demand for mathematically tractable models of non-facet-to-facet tessellations, which may serve as idealised reference models.
+The standard random tessellations usually considered in the literature are the Poisson hyperplane tessellations, the Poisson--Voronoi and the Poisson--Delaunay tessellations; cf.~\cite{SW} for definitions.
+These have the property of being facet-to-facet (or side-to-side in the planar case), which is to say that the intersection of any two of its cells is either empty or a {common} face of {both} cells.
+However, there are numerous applications for which models of this kind are inappropriate, for example, network models for telecommunication systems or models for crack structures in geology.
+Hence, there is a growing demand for mathematically tractable models of nonfacet-to-facet tessellations, which may serve as idealised reference models.
 Only some years ago, the class of iteration-stable random tessellations (called STIT tessellations for short) was introduced by Nagel and Wei\ss\ in \cite{NW05}.
-These tessellations are constructed by means of a random process of cell division and have attracted considerable interest because of its analytical tractability; see for example \cite{RedenbachThaele}, \cite{ST2}--\cite{ST7} or \cite{TWN}.
+These tessellations are constructed by means of a temporal random process of cell division, and thus live in space--time.
+They have attracted considerable interest because of its analytical tractability; see, for example, \cite{RedenbachThaele,ST2,ST3,ST7,ST4,ST5,ST6} or~\cite{TWN}.